 Emergency Preparedness for Families Navigating Disability

+It is crucial for families and communities to think about the needs of people with disabilities in emergency planning and response.
 And families can and should do their own planning, thinking about the unique needs that each family member has, including children with disabilities.

 Thank you to the Oregon Health Authority for their support in creating these resources.

-NEW!
-Take our Emergency Preparedness Online Training
+Emergency Preparedness Online Training

 What would you do if an emergency happened in your community tomorrow?
 Would your family be ready to respond in a way that keeps everyone safe, including your child with a disability?